The project is in stealth so I’m not able to share much about its use case. All screenshots are from a mock-up using the same frameworks.

 The back-end server was written on Node.js.
 The front-end was written with React with Ant Design for UI.
 I used Koa.js middleware for routing and APIs, Viser.js for data visualization, axios for HTTP client, and MySQl for database management.

 We wanted users to be able to search for products as they type and see results pop up in real-time.
-A timeout was included so that API requests were only sent after the user stopped typing for a brief duration.
-Otherwise, it resulted in a build-up of requests.
+I used a timeout to make sure API requests were only sent after the user stopped typing for a brief duration, which otherwise would’ve resulted in a build-up of requests.
 For extra measure, axios’ Cancellation feature was used to cancel requests in the event of duplicate requests to the same endpoint.

 Role-Based Access Control